 Information on Dates: The academic calendar can be found on the Registrar's page.
 This notes the start date of classes, breaks, and finals.
 This does not include information on arrival or orientation.
 Orientation is usually the week or few days prior to the start date of classes.
 This will be confirmed to the student via email during the application process.

 Information on Housing and Meals: Living in one of UNI's residence halls will put students in the thick of college life.
 Exchange students are highly encouraged to live on campus during their semester or academic year at UNI.
-Information on our on-campus housing and meals can be found on the Department of Residence page.
+Information on our on-campus housing and meals can be found on the University Housing and Dining page.

 Information on the Culture and Intensive English Program: Students who wish to enhance their English language skills should consider taking classes in the Culture and Intensive English Program (CIEP).
 CIEP prepares students for academic studies at UNI through small classes that focus on listening and speaking, reading comprehension and vocabulary expansion, and writing/grammar.
 Information on the CIEP can be found on the CIEP page.

-Information on the International Students and Scholars Office and Orientation: The International Students and Scholars Office assists students with the transition from their home countries to campus and daily activities while enrolled.
+Information on the International Engagement Office and Orientation: The International Engagement Office assists students with the transition from their home countries to campus and daily activities while enrolled.
 Students find services designed especially for them: orientation, registration, airport transportation, immigration advising, and special programs and activities.
-Information on their services and orientation can be found on the ISSO page.
+Information on their services and orientation can be found on the IEO page.

 Detailed Information on life at UNI as an International Student can be found in the International Prospectus.